LAST UPDATED AUGUST 9, 2022, BY HARRY HALL

 What is the PMI-RMP® Certification?

-The PMI-RMP® is a great complement to the PMP®.
+The PMI-RMP® is an excellent complement to the PMP®.
 Why?
 All projects and programs have risks.
-The PMI-RMP® helps project managers do a better job of managing risks and can increase their performance.
-Furthermore, this certification sets project managers apart from other professionals as a true risk manager.
+The PMI-RMP® helps project managers manage risks and increase their performance.
+Furthermore, this certification sets project managers apart from other professionals as an actual risk manager.
 Here are five reasons to get your PMI-RMP® certification.

 Must you have the PMP® before taking the PMI-RMP® exam?